 In this rundown, we’ll be taking a look at each of these cellular providers––their plans, devices, and contracts––ultimately helping you decide which is your best option.

 Consumer Cellular and AT&T are linked in that Consumer Cellular uses AT&T’s network to service its customers.
 While AT&T is an actual carrier, Consumer Cellular is an independent provider that creates its own plans and packages.
-Both share the same network and many of the same features, but each targets a different audience each with distinct needs and requirements.
+Both share the same network and many of the same features.

-Consumer Cellular offers many of the same cell phones as AT&T. They both offer a selection of basic voice/text phones in addition to their data-driven smartphones.
-Both offer unlimited talk/text/data plans to their customers.
+Consumer Cellular offers many of the same cell phones as AT&T. They both offer a selection of simple flip phones in addition to their data-driven smartphones.
+Both also offer unlimited talk, text, and data plans to their customers.
 AT&T’s plans are more expensive, but they also provide higher data usage options.
-Consumer Cellular offers talk/text/data plans but their data speed slows considerably once a specific amount of usage has been met.
+Both providers also allow you to use your existing phone with their plans, provided your phone is compatible with SIM cards.

 AT&T’s network is one of the fastest in the industry.
 Because Consumer Cellular piggybacks onto that network, it also reaps the benefits of the network’s speed and reliability.
 AT&T’s network also offers streaming video and connectivity with many cable providers which are also shared with Consumer Cellular users.

 The service area shared by Consumer Cellular and AT&T is nationwide.
-There are small patches throughout the United States were service may be spotty, but they are few and far between.
+That said, there are small patches throughout the United States were service may be spotty, but they are few and far between.
 Voice communication is available in both Canada and Mexico.